JaimeGensler/thyseus/README.md

 [archetypal](https://github.com/SanderMertens/ecs-faq#archetypes-aka-dense-ecs-or-table-based-ecs)
 [Entity Component System](https://en.wikipedia.org/wiki/Entity_component_system)
 ([ECS](https://github.com/SanderMertens/ecs-faq)) written in Typescript.
-It provides a simple, expressive, and type-safe API, and includes many features out of the box, including:
+It provides a simple, expressive, and type-driven API, and includes many features out of the box, including:

 -   Hassle-free multithreading.
 Don't worry about scheduling, Mutexes, or workers - just write your systems and let Thyseus take care of the rest.